Food Sensitivities And Autoimmune

 The lab then marks the IgG response to proteins in 190 common foods.
 They use a colour scheme for the tested foods along with a number score.
 The foods in red should be avoided, yellow in moderation and green, no worries.
 The marking scheme is based on the IgG response.

-Food sensitivities vs allergies (my experience)
+Food sensitivities vs allergies (my personal experience)

-Hazelnuts were a yes ... definite allergy.
+Hazelnuts were a yes from the allergist ... definite allergy.

 Some of the foods that were "fixed allergies" when I was young (ie., oats) showed up on the list, along with some new foods.
+According to the food sensitivity test, I was reacting to some of my previous allergies and now reacting to more nuts than simply hazelnuts.
+Wheat and dairy were also there.

-Do food sensitivity tests help with autoimmune?
+Do food sensitivity tests help with autoimmune? (my professional experience)

 When you are in a state of good health, your body is better able to process a wide variety of foods with little effort.
 This is no different than being able to fight off a cold/flu that is going around.
+However, when you are have chronic, lingering health issues, you might react to certain foods that wouldn't normally bother you because you're already in a pro-inflammatory state.

-I recommend food sensitivity tests under certain conditions:
+With this in mind, I recommend food sensitivity tests under certain conditions:

-1. You are the type of person who has a hard time sticking with nutrition recommendations and do better with a list of YES/NO/CAUTION that are customized to you through a lab.
+- You are the type of person who has a hard time sticking with nutrition recommendations and do better with a list of YES/NO/CAUTION that are customized to you through a lab.
 This has more to do with compliance or motivation.

-2. You have already tried an elimination diet like Itis, Paleo, AIP or even gluten free, and feel you're still reacting to certain foods and aren't able to pinpoint what food is bothering you.
+- You have already tried an elimination diet like Itis, Paleo, AIP or even gluten free, and feel you're still reacting to certain foods and aren't able to pinpoint what food is bothering you.

 The reason why I recommend food sensitivity tests under these situations is to eliminate any possible external triggers - exterior irritants - that may cause an additional inflammatory response.

-Reduce overall inflammation so your body can focus on healing and return to balance.
+The goal is to let the body CALM DOWN and help reduce your inflammatory load (reactions) so your body can focus on healing and return to balance.
 This is a key part of the The Autoimmune Nutrition Triad ... and reducing your overall inflammatory load by feeding and fuelling better immune, digestive and hormonal responses.

-It does when you consider the role of IgG - to defend the body against against what it perceives as foreign invaders.
+This makes sense when you consider the role of IgG - to defend the body against against what it perceives as foreign invaders.

-THEN you reintroduce one food at a time to see if your body still reacts.
+Then you reintroduce one food at a time to see if your body still reacts.

 Reactions can take up to four days, so it's important you REALLY pay attention to how you feel - physically and emotionally.
 It can vary from person to person.
 Here is a short list of possible reactions

-• Skin: itchy, dry skin, eczema flare, hives
+- Skin: itchy, dry skin, eczema flare, hives

-• Brain: headaches or migraines, brain fog, irritability, mood swings, difficulty concentrating, hyperactivity
+- Brain: headaches or migraines, brain fog, irritability, mood swings, difficulty concentrating, hyperactivity

-• Digestion: constipation, diarrhea, stomach pains, gas/burping
+- Digestion: constipation, diarrhea, stomach pains, gas/burping

-• Other: aches/pains, sinuses, disrupted sleep, urinary incontinence
+- Other: aches/pains, sinuses, disrupted sleep, urinary incontinence

 If you are still reacting, we remove the trigger food for another few months, and so on.
 The goal is to get you back on track, eating all the foods you want to enjoy.
+However, unless the underlying reason as to WHY there is inflammation is not resolved, the food sensitivities may linger.
+The process is individualized and a journey.

 And this is where critics of IgG testing really miss the mark.